emp4506/HoppersGUI/README.md

 Implemented backend using Java.

-Completed during the Fall of 2021.
+Completed during the Spring of 2021.